 This plan is appropriately named the Long Range Transportation Plan or LRTP for short because it plans for long-term improvements to the transportation system.
 When a new plan is created every four years, the year it projects out to is attached to its name.
 The new plan we are developing, with your help, is called the 2050 Long Range Transportation Plan because it projects out to the year 2050.

 The new transportation plan will identify our region’s current and future transportation needs, establish the region’s transportation goals, and it will also list all future transportation projects that our region anticipates to undertake in the next 20 to 30 years.

 The Process and the Public’s Role

 It will take over a year to develop and adopt the new plan.
 Along the way, there will be several opportunities for the public to get involved in the transportation planning process.
 You will find these opportunities listed below.
-Towards the conclusion of the process, the full draft plan, as well as collected public feedback, will be presented at a public hearing in late 2021.
+Towards the conclusion of the process, the full draft plan, as well as collected public feedback, will be presented at a public hearing (in late 2021 or in 2022).
 After the public hearing, the Policy Committee will vote on whether to adopt the transportation plan for the region.

 Status updates and how you can participate now!

 - Happening now!
 We are currently taking ideas for a better name for the plan, as well as a catchy tagline.
 Although the current name, 2050 Long Range Transportation Plan, does correctly describe the plan, we want to create a name and tagline that captures the public’s attention and creatively states the plan’s purpose.
 Some ideas have been Transportation Vision 2050 and for a tagline, “Good move, Fredericksburg!”
 Do you have a name or tagline suggestion?
 Send ideas to email@example.com